 Glenbrook South High School operates a Targeted Assistance Program designed to provide academic interventions and other support for students at risk of school failure.
-Generally, subgroups that underperform their white or Asian peers include Hispanic, Black, low income, and students with an Individual Education Program.
-The goal of the program is to ensure that students me rigorous State academic standards.

-Provide support to homeless children in grades 9-12 at Glenbrook South H.S. that improves attendance and engages homeless students in the general school curriculum on a consistent basis.
-Homeless students' average attendance rate will match or exceed that of their non-homeless peers
+Generally, subgrouthat underperform their white or Asian peers include Hispanic, Black, low income, and students with an Individual Education Program.
+The goal of the program is to ensure that students merigorous State academic standards.
+Provide support to homeless children in grades 9-12 at Glenbrook South H.S. that improves attendance and engages homeless students in the general school curriculum on a consistentbasis.
+Homeless students' average attendance rate will match or exceed that of their non-homeless peers.

-- B. Title I. Part A School Improvement Part 1003(a) - C. Title I. Part D Delinguent - D. Title I. Part D Neglected - E. Title I, Part D State Neglected/Delinquent - F. Title II.
-Part A Preparing, Training, and Recruiting
+- B. Title I, Part A School Improvement Part 1003 - C. Title I, Part D Delinquent - D. Title I, Part D Neglected - E. Title I, Part D State Neglected/Delinguent - F. Title II, Part A Preparing, Training, and Recruiting

 Ongoing consultation with stakeholders identified the needs this grant is responsive to.
-Specifically, school leaders, parents and students recognize the need to recruit and retain new teach. well as provide professional development to teachers that is responsive to individual teacher needs while at the same time addresses needs identified through data indicative of student nee related to closing the achievement gap and social-emotional learning.

-The Title II program will have a focus on new teacher professional development and retention through the establishment of mentor teachers for each new teacher.
-The mentor program is a year program for all teachers new to the district.
+Specifically, school leaders, parents and students recognize the need to recruit and retain new teachers as well as provide professional development to teachers that is responsive to individual teacher needs while at the same time addresses needs identified through data indicative of student needs related to closing the achievement gap and social-emotional learning.
+The Title II program will have a focus on new teachers professional development and retention through the establishment of mentor teachers for each new teacher.
+The mentor program is avear program for all teachers new to the district.
 This supports equity in teacher experience and effectiveness.
-Most teachers new to our district come with 3-5 years of teaching experience however, some are new to the profession.
-The mentor program provides personalized professional development for new teachers based upon their years of experience and professional lear needs.
-Professional development for all teachers is designed with the goal of meeting the diverse needs of students.
+Most teachers new to our district come with 3-5 years of teaching experiencehowever, some are new to the profession.
+The mentor program program program for all teachers new to address student scial-emotional learning the diverse needs of students.
 Illinois Youth Survey data show that there is a need to address student social-emotional well-being, mental health and substance use.
-Teachers receive stipends for curriculum development and providing in-house professional development to better meet student needs in the areas of student social-emotional well-being, mental health and substance use.
-Teachers will participa curriculum development projects to promote implementation of research-based instructional strategies that improve student achievement.
+Teachers receive stipends for curriculum development and providing in-house professional development to research-based in the areas of student social-emotional well-being, mental health and substance use.
+Teachers will participatecurriculum development.